wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 8.  <strong>Licensing</strong> is defined under a Tenant.
 Enterprises need a paid P1 or P2 license for each user to use Azure securely.

-9.  <a target="_blank" href="https://learn.microsoft.com/en-us/azure/governance/management-groups/overview"><strong>Management Groups</strong></a> have been used to automatically cascade permissions up to managers in the organization chart.
-However, analysis of break-ins has resulted in granting of temporary permissions based on <strong>groups doing tasks</strong>.
+9.  <a target="_blank" href="https://learn.microsoft.com/en-us/azure/governance/management-groups/overview"><strong>Management Groups</strong></a> are used to organize the many Subscriptions that enterprises are likely to have into a <strong>hierarchy</strong>.
+For <a target="_blank" href="https://docs.google.com/spreadsheets/d/1diCL35orX9cVEgti1eU7aaG_sgyDSPmbQjnXBamUnVc/edit?usp=sharing">example</a>, virtual machines (VMs) within one particular management group can be limited to being created in <strong>specific regions</strong> (soverignties).
+Policies for each management group applies to all nested management groups, subscriptions, and resources.

+    Azure docs mention that Subscriptions no longer valid are updated under the Management Group name "Decommissioned".
+The Subscription named "Decomissioned" is where resources are assigned when no longer used and available but should not yet be deleted.

     Microsoft does not allow Global Administrators to be used for production work.
 Instead, <strong>Conditional Access</strong> is used to grant permissions to users and groups.